Discrete versions of the transport equation and the Shepp-Olkin conjecture: Geodesics for continuous random variables

-Here, by part (b) of Remark \ref{rem:tech} $g_t(x)$ vanishes at $x = \pm \infty$, meaning that the term $\int_{\re} \frac{\partial f_t(x)}{\partial t} dx = 0$.
-Using the quotient rule we can write the second term in Equation (\ref{eq:twoderscont}) as
+Here, by part (b) of Remark~\ref{rem:tech} $g_t(x)$ vanishes at $x = \pm\infty$, meaning that the term $\int_{\re} \frac{\partial f_t(x)}{\partial t} \,dx = 0$.
+Using the quotient rule we can write the second term in equation~(\ref{eq:twoderscont}) as

-since we recognise the term in square brackets as a perfect derivative, and integrate by parts.
-The remaining conditions listed in Remark \ref{rem:tech}(b) justify the necessary integrations by parts to prove the Theorem. \end{proof}
+since we recognize the term in square brackets as a perfect derivative, and integrate by parts.
+The remaining conditions listed in Remark~\ref{rem:tech}(b) justify the necessary integrations by parts to prove the theorem. \end{pf}